Commercial Rooftop Unit Installation

 Tips for saving money

 Replacing a commercial HVAC rooftop unit (often shortened to RTU) can be a very expensive proposition.
 No business owner wants to do it, but unfortunately sometimes the situation calls for it.
 The silver lining is that there are some ways to reduce the investment:

 1. Get all the utility rebates and tax credits you can.
 Commercial HVAC rebates and tax credits do exist — and sometimes they can be quite substantial.
-For example, SWEPCO has rebates of $0.14 per kWh saved post install and the 179D tax deduction allows a deduction of $1.80 per square foot for energy reducing projects.
+For example, SWEPCO has rebates of up to $0.28 per kWh saved post install and the 179D tax deduction allows a tax deduction for energy reducing projects like HVAC replacements.
 For a complete list of commercial HVAC rebates and tax credits, see here.

 2. Think hard on repair vs replacement.
 A lot of the time people are stuck in the predicament of having to choose between an expensive repair for an older rootop unit vs just getting a new one.
 A couple things need to be considered:

 - I. Age of your system.
 According to ASHRAE (industry organization that sets the standards and guidelines for most HVAC equipment), the average lifespan of a commercial rooftop unit is 15 years.
 For systems close to that age, you should probably consider replacement if facing a significant repair.
 For younger systems, repairing your current unit is likely the way to go unless you are facing some sort of catastrophic repair.